rafusekeldan/rafusekeldan/README.md

 - 👋 Hi, I’m @rafusekeldan
 - 👀 I’m interested in becoming a Software Developer
-- 🌱 I’m currently learning new techologies such as Flutter in App Development, and Fullstack tech stacks
+- 🌱 I’m currently learning new techologies such as React Native in App Development, and Fullstack tech stacks
 - ⚡ Fun fact: I like technology